 Continue to take maraviroc even if you feel well.
 Do not stop taking maraviroc without talking to your doctor.
 If you miss doses, take less than the prescribed dose, or stop taking maraviroc, your condition may become more difficult to treat.
 When your supply of maraviroc starts to run low, get more from your doctor or pharmacist.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Unless your doctor tells you otherwise, continue your normal diet.

-Take the missed dose as soon as you remember it.
+Take the missed dose as soon as you remember it, and then take the next dose at the scheduled time.
 However, if it is less than 6 hours before your next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 cough, runny nose, or other cold symptoms

 pain, burning, numbness, or tingling in the hands or feet